What is porting a mortgage, and how does it work?

 Can I borrow more money when porting a mortgage?

-Yes, it is possible to port your mortgage to a property that's more expensive than your current home, but you must meet your lender's criteria to be offered a larger loan.
+Yes, it is possible to port a mortgage to a property that's more expensive than your current home, but you must meet your lender's criteria to be offered a larger loan.
 If your lender agrees to give you a bigger mortgage, they may offer a new mortgage deal for the additional amount.
 This can result in you having to pay a higher rate of interest on your additional borrowing.
 Your two mortgage loans will also have different end dates.

-Let’s imagine your current home is worth £300,000.
+Let's imagine your current home is worth £300,000.
 You have £200,000 equity in the property and owe your lender £100,000.
-If the house you want to move to is worth £350,000, you’ll need to find an extra £50,000 to bridge the gap — either through savings or additional borrowing.
+If the house you want to move to is worth £350,000, you'll need to find an extra £50,000 to bridge the gap, either through savings or additional borrowing.

-If you’re moving to a cheaper property and you don’t need to borrow as much as you have now, you may be able to reduce the amount of interest payable by making overpayments.
+If moving to a cheaper property and you don't need to borrow as much as you have now, you may be able to reduce the amount of interest payable by making overpayments.
 Most lenders will let you pay up to 10% of the outstanding mortgage balance each year without charging any penalties.
 If you want to pay more, you may get hit by a pesky ERC.

 Yes, you'll still need to pay a deposit when porting a mortgage from one property to another.
 But you'll usually use the equity that you have in your current home as the deposit on your new one, as opposed to needing to save up.

-When you ask your lender to port your mortgage, you may notice similarities between the porting process and your original mortgage application process — even though this isn’t the same thing as remortgaging.
-You’ll still need to go through the lender’s affordability checks and pay a deposit etc. but your terms will stay the same as before - as long as you pass all the lender’s affordability requirements!
+When you ask your lender to port your mortgage, you may notice similarities between the porting process and your original mortgage application process, even though this isn't the same thing as remortgaging.
+You'll still need to go through the lender's affordability checks and pay a deposit, etc., but your terms will stay the same as before - as long as you pass all the lender's affordability requirements.

 Is porting a mortgage easy?